Tag: reflection

 Genesis 1:1–5; Acts 19:1–7; Mark 1:4–1

 Approximately 70% of the earth is covered by water.
 Around 3% of that is readily drinkable.
-On average, a is 60% water.
+On average, a human is 60% water.
 Depending on weather and health, a human can survive 2–7 days without additional liquid.

 We all know water is important.
 Even those of us whose water only habits are lackluster understand that we need liquids to keep our bodies going.
 There are those that are so concerned about their water habits that they have apps that remind them to drink water.